“In the end, it’s not the years in your life that count. It’s the life in your years.”

 Not into tomorrow’s conversations, but today’s conversations.

 Henry Wadsworth once said, “For after all, the best thing one can do when it is raining is to let it rain.”
-There’s a lot of wisdom in that line.
-And it’s all about acceptance…
+There’s a lot of wisdom in that line, and it’s mostly about acceptance…

 But how?
-How do you change your inner state?
+How do you let go and change your inner state to one of acceptance?

 There are many methods, but let’s start with some distance and breathing…